 - DRAFT: The Town will develop and administer a Sewer Application process, with two parts-a Town-reviewed portion for the collection system and a City-reviewed portion for treatment.
 The treatment portion will follow the existing City sewer application.
 If the proposed discharge exceeds the thresholds established in the pretreatment program (see below), it will have to treat its discharge to a sufficient degree to meet the City's pretreatment program requirements.
 Businesses would face the same pretreatment requirements, whether they are in Paradise or Chico. - DRAFT: The Town and the City agree to prohibit future connections to the export pipeline in the portion of the pipeline that sits outside of the Town limits or City limits. - 3.
 Pretreatment: The City has an existing pretreatment program to monitor industrial/ commercial dischargers, which Town dischargers will need to meet.
 (The City has two employees conducting annual inspections of commercial/industrial dischargers.)
 The POA could contain a statement to that effect.
 In addition, the Town will need to decide whether to create and administer its own pretreatment program, or simply comply with the City's pretreatment program.
 Ultimately, the Town and City will need to determine who implements the various pretreatment activities for Paradise dischargers.
 The POA could contain the basic definition of these divisions of responsibility. - DRAFT: The Town will follow the City's pretreatment program, including future changes; the Town will not develop a pretreatment program of its own.
 This includes the City's Fats, Oils & Grease (FOG) program.
-Dischargers would follow the City's pretreatment program application process, which includes setting monthly fees. - 4.
+Dischargers would follow the City's pretreatment program application process, which includes setting monthly fees.
+[Staff Input: Add the following sentence here, "Pretreatment program fees will be collected by the Town and conveyed to the City, similar to the process outlined in Item 10."] - 4.
 Pretreatment Data Access: The Town will need to provide the City with all information it obtains related to the pretreatment activities.
-The POA could contain a statement to that effect. - DRAFT: The Town will provide the City with all information it obtains relative to meeting the City's pretreatment program requirements. - DRAFT: Paradise will contract with the City or hire and use qualified professionals (Industrial Waste Inspectors, testing, labs, etc.) to conduct its pretreatment activities. - 5.
+The POA could contain a statement to that effect. - DRAFT: The Town will provide the City with all information it obtains relative to meeting the City's pretreatment program requirements. - DRAFT: Paradise will contract with the City or hire and use qualified professionals (Industrial Waste Inspectors, testing, labs, etc.) to conduct its pretreatment activities.
+[Staff Input: This statement may no longer apply, given the decision made on Item 3-Pretreatment.
+Possibly delete.] - 5.
 Wastewater Limits: The agreement will need to define limits on the volume and quality of Paradise wastewater discharged to the Chico Water Pollution Control Plant (WPCP).
 This will likely be addressed by the City's CFA efforts; the Committee would then review those results and draft POA language.
 Town and City staff are currently awaiting results from the City's engineering consultant in order to draft suggested language for this item.